 - Report writing and design

-Consider this internship with the BIG Alliance if you want to be challenged to build your skills and support building resilient communities in Islington.
+Consider an internship with the BIG Alliance if you want to be challenged to build your skills and support building resilient communities in Islington.
 CSR offers you the opportunity to learn about the strategic vision of member companies as well as community needs.
 The job of the broker is to mediate competing interests in its delivery to ultimately serve what the community needs.
 The transferable skills you can gain will live beyond your time here, there will plenty of experiences you can discuss and show off about in future interviews for the next job.
 I would strongly encourage recent graduates curious about this internship to apply!